 If the price of these models is scaring you away, then check out some of the manual sharpeners in our reviews section.
 Just expect to spend more time on the process.

-Selecting the best knife sharpener for your particular needs is basically a matter determining what features you want and how much you’re willing to pay for them.
+Getting the best kitchen knife sharpener for your needs is a matter of determining what features you want and how much you’re willing to spend.
 There are a few important features that should be considered above the rest.
 Some apply to both manual and electric models.
 Here they are.

 Knives are designed based on a number of different variables.
 Of these steel strength and angle are the two most critical.
 Many Japanese knife makers choose to go with a harder steel and a lower angle (sharper blade).
 Western blades are typically made from softer steel and have a higher angle (not as sharp).